TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 ### Color

-The `fill` attribute defines the color of an element.
+The color of an object is defined by the `fill` property.

 Possible values: